Published 2014-01-14.

 org.scalatest.EitherValues

-that makes working with Either
+that makes working with Either values more convenient.

-s object is documented in the
+The EitherValues object is documented in the

-ScalaTest Scaladoc; this object allows you to import
+ScalaTest Scaladoc; this object allows you to import the EitherValues behavior instead of mixing in the

-s trait into the test class.
+EitherValues trait into the test class.

-import is NOT automatically performed if you
+Unlike the OptionValues import, the EitherValues import is NOT automatically performed if you

-import org.scalatest.Matchers._
+import org.scalatest.Matchers._.

 Let’s look at the following code.

-Again we find that the ScalaTest DSL is quirky when working with Either
+Again we find that the ScalaTest DSL is quirky when working with Either values.

-First we define an immutable variable called either of type Either[String, Int]
+First we define an immutable variable called either of type Either[String, Int],

-and give it the value Right(3)
+and give it the value Right(3).

-The test "EitherValues should work for Right values"
+The test "EitherValues should work for Right values" verifies the value of the either variable.

 -